ARM-software/psa-arch-tests/api-tests/README.md

 The test suite for this specification is located in the **dev_apis** directory of this repository.
 See the [PSA Developer APIs README](dev_apis/README.md) file for more details.

 ## Release Update
- - Release Version: 0.9
- - Code quality: Arm welcomes suggestions for enhancements and error corrections.
+ - Code Quality : REL v1.0
  - This release contains following tests: <br />

 1. Developer APIs test list: